SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-setup-enterprise-free.md

 ## Prerequisites
 - You have an Enterprise Account on SAP BTP.
-- You are entitled to use the Build Code service with free Service Plan.
+- You are entitled to use the Build Code service with a free Service Plan.

 ## You will learn